ing-bank/lion/packages/overlays/docs/20-index.md

 - Handle the tearing down of those event listeners
 - Define a template which includes:
   - invoker slot for your user to provide the invoker node (the element that invokes the overlay content)
-  - content slot for your user to provide the content that shows when the overlay is opened
+  - content slot for your user to provide the content that shows when the overlay is opened, make sure to put it inside a div with id `overlay-content-node-wrapper` which is necessary for positioning logic to work properly.
-  - \_overlay-shadow-outlet, this slot is currently necessary under the hood for acting as a wrapper element for placement purposes, but is not something your end user should be concerned with, unless they are extending your component.

 ```js
 _defineOverlayConfig() {